How to Start Making Your Own Cold Brew – A Step by Step Guide

 • Store in the fridge.

 Remember that you are brewing a coffee concentrate.
-Use a small amount of the concentrate then dilute with water, depending on your preference.
-We recommend 1 part concentrate to 2 parts water.
-Replace your water with your favorite milk, be it cow’s milk or a plant based milk such as almond milk, for a delicious milky beverage.
+Use a small amount of the concentrate, then dilute with water according to your preference.
+We recommend a ratio of 1 part concentrate to 2 parts water.
+For a delicious milky beverage, replace water with your favorite milk, whether it’s cow’s milk or a plant-based option like almond milk.

-You have the option of letting your coffee brew at room temperature or of refrigerating it.
-This is down to personal preference.
-You will get different tasting notes from each method.
-Play around and see what you prefer.
+You have the option of letting your coffee brew at room temperature or refrigerating it.
+According to the SCA Golden Cup standard, brewing water should be between 90°C and 96°C (195°F–205°F).
+This choice is based on personal preference, as each method offers different tasting notes.
+Experiment to discover what you prefer.

-Coffee extracts quicker at higher temperatures, so if you are refrigerating your coffee, the brew time will be longer.
-Aim for around the 12 hour mark at room temperature and 24 hours if refrigerated.
+Coffee extracts more quickly at higher temperatures, so if you are refrigerating your coffee, the brew time will be longer.
+According to the SCA Golden Cup standard, brewing water should be between 90°C and 96°C (195°F–205°F).
+Aim for around 12 hours at room temperature and 24 hours if refrigerated.

 The French Press method

 This method is extremely handy.
-99% of coffee drinkers will have a French press in the house.
-A standard, 8 cup French press works best.
+Nearly all coffee drinkers will have a French press at home.
+The French press, an immersion method James Hoffmann describes as forgiving and full-bodied, is ideal.
+A standard 8-cup French press works best.

 What you need

-Your French press acts as the container and the filter here so literally all you need is your French press, coffee and water!
+Your French press acts as both the container and the filter, so all you need is your French press, coffee, and water!
+The French press, an immersion method James Hoffmann describes as forgiving and full-bodied, is perfect for this.

-For this recipe we are using a course to medium course grind.
-This is slightly finer than the paper filter method.
-A French press filter can accommodate finer ground coffee whereas a paper filter cannot.
+For this recipe, we are using a coarse to medium-coarse grind. (as outlined by Scott Rao in The Professional Barista’s Handbook) This is slightly finer than the paper filter method.
+A French press filter can accommodate finer ground coffee, whereas a paper filter cannot.

 Coffee To Water Ratio